Getting started with Webshell Behavior Detector

 Caution

-If you cancel the subscription, then all data set, produced, and saved while using Webshell Behavior Detector will be deleted, and you will be exposed to the risk of web shell attacks.
+If you cancel the subscription, all data set, produced and saved while using Webshell Behavior Detector, will be deleted, and you will be exposed to the risk of web shell attacks.
 Please consider carefully before proceeding with canceling the service.

-1. From the VPC environment of the NAVER Cloud Platform console, click the Services > Security > Webshell Behavior Detector menus in this order.
+1. From the VPC environment of the NAVER Cloud Platform console, click Services > Security > Webshell Behavior Detector in order.

-3. Click the [Product in use] button, and then click Cancel subscription.
+3. Click the [Product in use] button, and click Unsubscribe.

-4. Check the notification in the confirmation pop-up window, and then click the [Confirm] button.
+4. Check the notification in the Confirmation popup window, and click the [OK] button.

 Was this article helpful?